filakhtov/gentoo-use-docs/app-arch/libarchive.md

 It is recommended to enable this flag.
 Disabling it might lead to corrupted filenames to be extracted from archives created using a different character set.

-### libressl
-Use a LibreSSL library instead of an OpenSSL one.

-This flag should only be toggled system-wide, because only one of an OpenSSL or a LibreSSL library can be installed at the same time.

 ### lz4
 Pass the `--with-lz4` option to the configure script.
 Provide an ability to compress and decompress archives in LZ4 format using a `liblz4` library.